cncf/tag-contributor-strategy/contributor-growth/docs/recruiting-playbook.md

 [TODO - add example links to documentation and sites, etc.]

 ## Build a community, outreach, contributor, or related team or hire a community manager
-Create the intentional space for this work to always be accuring if your project has goals of becoming a contributor community (have many contributors).
+Create the intentional space for this work to always be occurring if your project has goals of becoming a contributor community (have many contributors).
 [TODO paris is working on this in a separate thread]

 ## Internships